drreynolds/smuhpc-workshop/source/session_4.rst

      matching any of the "keys".

+.. index:: module; list

 * ``module list`` -- lists all currently loaded modules in your working environment.
 At first, we have none:

   .. code-block:: bash